Data4Democracy/assemble/data/how_to_submit_dataset.md

 If you have data you would like to share with the group.
 Submit a PR with a new `readme.md` in the `data` directory.
 General recommended structure is outlined below.

-**note** if this is a fully curated/structured dataset [data.world](https://github.com/Data4Democracy/read-this-first/blob/master/data-world.md) may be a better home.
+**NOTE:** if this is a fully curated/structured dataset [data.world](https://github.com/Data4Democracy/read-this-first/blob/master/data-world.md) may be a better home.
 S3 is for raw or work in progress data.

 ### Document directory structure
 Let people know where your data will be housed